The Academic Intervention (AI) Clinic at Eastern Illinois University is run by school psychology graduate students enrolled in the School Psychology

 To participate in the AI clinic, children first come to the clinic to participate in an initial screening and in-take session to determine whether the child

 qualities for AI clinic.
 Parents complete clinic paperwork, while a graduate student clinician completes reading screening measures with your child.
 The

 screening session takes approximately 20-30 min.
 Children who meet screening criteria will be invited to participate in 10-weeks of academic

 intervention and ongoing assessment.
 Screenings will take place on Thurs Sept 5th, 12th, & 19th.
 To arrange a screening, contact the graduate student

 clinic coordinator by email email@example.com or (217) 581-2323.

 Weekly, 45min sessions will begin September 26th through December 5th (no session Fall Break/Thanksgiving week).
-Sessions take place at 4:30 P.M. or 5:30 P.M. on Wednesday evenings.
+Sessions take place at 3:30, 4:30, or 5:30 P.M. on Thursday evenings.
 Based on screening information, children are assigned to a graduate clinician who provides ongoing intervention and assessment to your child.
 Your child may be grouped with up to two other (similarly-aged) children with similar reading abilities.
 During the 10-week clinic, graduate clinicians further evaluate which evidence-based reading intervention is most appropriate for your child.
-Graduate clinicians provide bi-weekly progress monitoring updates to parents/guardians.
-Parents also receive information on ways they can implement intervention supports at home with their child.
+Graduate clinicians provide progress monitoring updates to parents/guardians.
+Parents also learn how to implement intervention so they can use similar strategies at home with their child.